How to Move to Another Country

 5. Find a job

-If you aren’t moving for a job, then you’ll probably need to find one.
-Searching through international job postings can be helpful, but it can also be helpful to reach out directly to companies you’re interested in, even if the company isn’t advertising open positions.
+If you aren’t moving for a job, and you don’t have either passive income or remote work (under a digital nomad visa), then you’ll probably need to find employment.
+Searching through international job postings can be helpful, but you can also reach out directly to companies you’re interested in, even if the company isn’t advertising open positions.

 Make sure your salary expectations line up with your new cost of living.
 You may also need a work permit, so make sure you look into that process, if necessary.
 Some workplaces offer relocation packages for employees moving abroad, so it’s worth asking if you’re eligible.